 The reason that even most blacks, whom the policy was ostensibly helping, disliked it was that, in a lot of the places that ended up having bussing, the courts had already tried to end “de facto segregation” by allowing blacks to send their children to a neighboring district’s mostly-white school if they thought that the white school was better.
 Most black parents chose not to do this; they deemed it better for a black kid to go to a mostly-black school in his own town than to a mostly-white school further away from home.

 So the federal courts ended up deciding that the only way to have true equality was to say that, whether you were black, white, yellow, brown, or whatever, your own opinion about where your children should go to school didn’t matter, hence the “forced” in “forced bussing”.
-Naturally, a lot of people didn’t take well to this philosophy of government, but the opposition to bussing was a complete failure, because the “silent majority” was never willing to engage in the same sort of striking and boycotting that liberals had just successfully deployed against segregation and the draft.
+Naturally, a lot of people didn’t take well to this philosophy of government, but the opposition to bussing was a complete failure, because the “silent majority” was seldom willing to engage in the same degree of striking and boycotting that liberals had just successfully deployed against segregation and the draft.

 Harris, if she becomes President, will probably support an aggressive foreign policy just like what we had under Obama-Biden.
 She has promised to “stand up to” Russia.
-Granted, there isn’t any substance behind the “stand up to Russia” shtick; it’s just something that Democrats have to say now that they’ve blamed Vladimir Putin for their loss in the 2016 election.
+Granted, there isn’t much substance behind the “stand up to Russia” shtick; it’s just something that Democrats have to say now that they’ve blamed Vladimir Putin for their loss in the 2016 election.
 Nevertheless, I expect that Harris will handle the Middle East even less cautiously than Trump has.

 Here is another interesting thing about Kamala Harris: she has no children.
 This is kind of a big deal: in the last eighty years, everybody who has been nominated to run for either President or Vice-President has had at least one child.
 (That includes all three women: Geraldine Ferraro had three, Sarah Palin has five, and Hillary Clinton has one).
-And this isn’t just a matter of bad luck on Harris’ part; Harris did not marry until age 49, when she wed the millionaire lawyer Douglass Emhoff.
+And this isn’t just a matter of bad luck on Harris’ part; Harris did not marry until age 49, when she wed the millionaire lawyer Douglas Emhoff.
 She was a career woman, and only a career woman.

 I happen to believe that, until recently, this would have counted against a potential vice-presidential nominee.
 And even though it isn’t polite to say so anymore, there is a good reason for this.
 People don’t exist as isolated individuals, and a community can only sustain itself if its members, on average, contribute at least two children to that community.
 Being a devoted member of your tribe, city, nation, church, or whatever means trying your best to do your share of the work.